volumio/docs/docs/00_User_Manual/001_First_steps_with_Volumio.md

 #### 8 - Volume control

-* __First__ : Lower volume
+* __Left__ : Lower volume
-* __Second__ : Mute
+* __Middle__ : Mute
-* __Third__ : Higher volume
+* __Right__ : Higher volume

 #### 9 - Multiroom zone

-* Here appears all available Volumio devices on your network.
+* Here appear all available Volumio devices on your network.
 In the picture, the device called VOLUMIO-RPI2 is the current remoted device.
 To remote an other, clic on it.

 #### 10 - Browse page

-* Clicking here, you access to all available music on your system (nas, usb disk, radio, Spotify, Youtube etc depending on plugins/options installed)
+* Clicking here, you access to all available music on your system (Nas, Usb disk, radio, Spotify, Youtube etc depending on plugins/options installed)

 #### 11- Playback